 One obvious climate smart practice is setting aside all existing high-density forest carbon stocks as permanent reserves so that these stocks remain intact on the landscape rather than being released into the atmosphere through timber harvesting.
 Such high-density stocks - found mostly in late successional and old growth forests (LSOG) - make up a small fraction of the forested landscape in the Pacific Northwest.
-Within the range of the northern spotted owl, roughly 7% of the landscape exists in old growth forest condition, down from an historic distribution of between 30% and 70% at any one time.
+Within the range of the northern spotted owl, roughly 7% of the landscape exists in old growth forest condition, down from an historic distribution of between 30% and 70% at any one time.37 because there is very little protection under the Oregon Forest Practices Act or state forest practices laws in California or Washington.
+As a result, between 1994 and 2007, logging removed about 13% (491,000 acres) of what remains.38

 Most of the remaining endowment of LSOG forests on federal lands is administratively protected under existing management plans, however, loopholes in that protection coupled with increased pressure to reduce the extent of reserves by the Trump Administration is jeopardizing their status.
-On state and private lands, LSOG forests continue to be logged because there is very little protection under the Oregon Forest Practices Act or state forest practices laws in California or Washington.
-As a result, between 1994 and 2007, logging removed about 13% (491,000 acres) of what remains.
+On state and private lands, LSOG forests continue to be logged

-&lt;sup>37 Rapp, V., 2003.
+37 Rapp, V., 2003.
 Science Update: New Findings About Old-Growth Forests.
 Portland, OR: USDA Forest Service, Pacific Northwest Research Station.